Aandreba/ReadOnly/README.md

-# ReadOnlyList
+# ReadOnly
-Read only wrapper for Java Lists
+Wrapper for Java read only objects